astral-sh/rye/docs/guide/pyproject.md

 ## `tool.rye.workspace`

-When a table with that key is stored, then a project is declared to be a workspace root.
+When a table with that key is stored, then a project is declared to be a [workspace](../workspaces/) root.
 By default all Python projects discovered in sub folders will then become members of this workspace and share a virtualenv.
 Optionally the `members` key (an array) can be used to restrict these members.
 In that list globs can be used.
 The root project itself is always a member.

 ```toml
 [tool.rye.workspace]
 members = ["mylib-*"]
 ```

+For more information consult the [Workspaces Guide](../workspaces/).